Effective Classroom Management Strategies for New Teachers

 Effective classroom management strategies for new teachers

-Offer Genuine Praise
+Strategy #3: Offer Genuine Praise

-Did he pour effort into a presentation or greatly improve over his last performance?
+Did they pour effort into a presentation or greatly improve over their last performance?
+Communicate that you notice!

 By giving genuine and specific praise, your students will try harder.